RushuiGuan/codegen/README.md

 ### How to use it
 	- In order to make it easier to use, I have created a UI that allows users to quickly setup scenarios and execute them repeatly.
-It has to be as easy and alt-tab to the UI, press F5 to generate and alt-tab back to code and paste.
+It has to be as easy as alt-tab to the UI, press F5 to generate and alt-tab back to code and paste.

 ### Generator Engines
-	Currently I am working on the following engines.
+	Currently I am working on the following generators.
 They are specific to the set of tools that I use.
-The Albatross.CodeGen.dll will be available in NuGet so that developers can use it to create their own generators.
+The Albatross.CodeGen.dll will be available in NuGet so that others can use it to create their own generators.

 	- CRUD operations for SQL tables.
 	- Dapper Command Definitions for Stored Procedures.